LLMs + Persona-Plug = Personalized LLMs: Experiments

 \subsection{Datasets and Metrics}

 \paragraph{Datasets} We conduct experiments using the public Language Model Personalization (LaMP) benchmark~\cite{LAMP}, which consists of seven different personalization tasks.
 Consistent with previous studies~\cite{OPPU, hydra, PAG, OPPU_2}, we evaluate model performance on six tasks, excluding the Personalized Email Subject Generation task (LaMP-6), as it is not publicly available.
 Concretely, the six tasks include three personalized text classification tasks: (1) LaMP-1 Personalized Citation Identification; (2) LaMP-2 Personalized Movie Tagging; (3) LaMP-3 Personalized Product Rating, and three personalized text generation tasks: (4) LaMP-4 Personalized News Headline Generation; (5) LaMP-5 Personalized Scholarly Title Generation; and (6) LaMP-7 Personalized Tweet Paraphrasing.
-The LaMP benchmark splits the dataset under each task into train, validation, and test sets according to the timestamp, so the data are organized in chronological order.
-Since the test data are held out by the benchmark organizers, we mainly report the results on the validation set.
-Detailed information for the six tasks can be found in Appendix~\ref{apd:dataset}.
+We use the time-based datasets provided by the LaMP benchmark, in which the data for each user is split into train, validation, and test sets in chronological order.
+Detailed information can be found in Appendix~\ref{apd:dataset}.

-\paragraph{Evaluation Metrics} Following the default settings of the LaMP~\cite{LAMP} benchmark, we use the following metrics to evaluate the performance of each task: accuracy for LaMP-1, accuracy and F1-measure for LaMP-2, mean absolute error (MAE) and root mean squared error (RMSE) for LaMP-3, and ROUGE-1 and ROUGE-L~\cite{rouge} for LaMP-4, LaMP-5, and LaMP-7.
+\paragraph{Evaluation Metrics} We use the default metrics in LaMP benchmark to evaluate the performance of each task: accuracy for LaMP-1, accuracy and F1-measure for LaMP-2, mean absolute error (MAE) and root mean squared error (RMSE) for LaMP-3, and ROUGE-1 and ROUGE-L~\cite{rouge} for LaMP-4, LaMP-5, and LaMP-7.
 For MAE and RMSE, lower values indicate better performance, as these metrics measure the discrepancy between predictions and ground-truth.
-For all other metrics, higher values correspond to better model performance.
+For all other metrics, higher values correspond to better performance.